eth-brownie/brownie/docs/api-network.rst

 The ``contract`` module contains classes for deploying and interacting with smart contracts.

-When a project is loaded, Brownie automatically creates ``ContractContainer`` instances from on the files in the ``contracts/`` folder.
-New ``ProjectContract`` instances are created via methods in the container.
+When a project is loaded, Brownie automatically creates :func:`ContractContainer <brownie.network.contract.ContractContainer>` instances from on the files in the ``contracts/`` folder.
+New :func:`ProjectContract <brownie.network.contract.ProjectContract>` instances are created via methods in the container.

-If you wish to interact with a contract outside of a project where only the ABI is available, use the ``Contract`` class.
+If you wish to interact with a contract outside of a project where only the ABI is available, use the :func:`Contract <brownie.network.contract.Contract>` class.

-Arguments supplied to calls or transaction methods are converted using the methods outlined in the :ref:`convert<api-brownie-convert>` module.
+Arguments supplied to calls or transaction methods are converted using the methods outlined in the :ref:`convert<api-convert>` module.

 .. note::

-    On networks where persistence is enabled, ``ProjectContract`` instances will remain between sessions.
-Use ``ContractContainer.remove`` to delete these objects when they are no longer needed.
-See :ref:`nonlocal-networks-interacting` for more information.
+    On networks where persistence is enabled, :func:`ProjectContract <brownie.network.contract.ProjectContract>` instances will remain between sessions.
+Use :func:`ContractContainer.remove <ContractContainer.remove>` to delete these objects when they are no longer needed.
+See the documentation on :ref:`persistence<persistence>` for more information.

-.. _api-network-contractcontainer:

 ContractContainer
 -----------------

 .. py:class:: brownie.network.contract.ContractContainer

-    A list-like container class that holds all ``ProjectContract`` instances of the same type, and is used to deploy new instances of that contract.
+    A list-like container class that holds all :func:`ProjectContract <brownie.network.contract.ProjectContract>` instances of the same type, and is used to deploy new instances of that contract.

     .. code-block:: python